dahvida/AIC_Finder/README.md

 - [Datasets:](Datasets) Contains all processed datasets used in this study as .csv files.
 - [Raw_data:](Raw_data) Contains the raw HTS assays used to generate the processed datasets for the analysis.
 - [Scripts:](Scripts) Contains all scripts and utility functions used to reproduce the results and use the tool.
-- [Results:](Results) Contains the performance metrics calculated by the *eval_pipeline.py* script.
+- [Results:](Results) Stores AIC retrieval performance metrics.
-- [Logs:](Logs) Contains the raw predictions from each approach, dataset statistics, metadata and a log of the changes from assay preprocessing.
+- [Logs:](Logs) Stores the raw predictions from each approach, dataset statistics, metadata and a log of the changes from assay preprocessing.

 ## Installation
 All necessary packages can be installed via conda from the [environment.yml](environment.yml) file.